inthegreenwild/stackinterview/README.md

 Time constraints have left the quiz game as more of a minimal demo display than a game.
 I only had a few days to work on this as a class project but hope to pursue it further once time permits.

 ## Known Issues / Features To Be Added:

-- The quiz game does not currently work properly.
-The only button that works is the skip button.
+ __The quiz game does not currently work properly.
+The only button that works is the skip button.__

-- I have been thinking of the best way to implement backbone views with the possible answers.
+- [ ] Think of the best way to implement backbone views with the possible answers.
 Currently it does display the proper answer randomly sorted within one of the three choice views.
-- I also need to add backbone filtering on the filter buttons.
+- [ ] Add backbone filtering on the filter buttons.
-- I want to add animations and page transitioning for a better experience
+- [ ] Add animations and page transitioning for a better experience
-- The score count needs to be implemented per session
+- [ ] The score count needs to be implemented per session